lacework/lw-scanner-action/README.md

                 BUILD_REPORT_FILE_NAME: myreport.html
                 # Fail the build of vulnerabilities are discovered according to the threshold.
 (Default: true)
                 FAIL_BUILD: true
-                # Severity threshold that will fail the build: info, low, medium, high, critical.
+                # Severity threshold that will fail the build: info, low, medium, high, critical, fixable.
 (Default: medium)
                 SEVERITY_THRESHOLD: medium
                 # Use the Lacework policy managed feature (beta).
 If enabled this overwrites `FAIL_BUILD`and `SEVERITY_THRESHOLD`.
 (Default: false)
                 USE_POLICY: false